ninegua/reversi/docs/index.md

 Before I dive into the technical details behind the scene, I'd like to focus on the high-level concept: a virtual environment where internet applications seamlessly connect to each other.
 My personal belief is that with the evolution of cloud computing, infrastructure will become a commodity.
-In other words, it no longer matters who who provides the infrastructure.
+In other words, it no longer matters who provides the infrastructure.
 What matters is:

 > you write an application, and it runs on the internet.